USC-Racing-Vehicle-Dynamics/Tire-Models/README.md

 3. Place the fitted tire data and the scripts in the same path in your MATLAB, and run the scripts.

+## Tire Data Explained

+### Run Data

+Discrete data points obtained from the main process of the tire test.
+Often used for fitting.

+### Raw Data

+Discrete data points obtained from the entire tire test.
+By extracting some data points it can conduct analyses that Run Data cannot do, but won't fit as well as Run Data.

+### Fitted Data

+Data processed by MagicFormulaTyreTool that fit discrete data points into lines.
+When the .mat file is assigned to a MATLAB structure array, you can take this array as an input to the ```magicformula()``` function to obtain results from custom parameter inputs.

 ## List of Tire Models

 ### FYvsSA_fitted.m